BlogHow does a WMS different from an ERP system?

 ERP solutions are comprehensive backend solutions that help organizations manage their everyday business processes.
 This includes warehouse and inventory management, sales and marketing, customer service, Human Resources management, finances, accounts, etc. In other words, ERP is a full-fledged organizational management software, whereas WMS focuses on managing warehouse operations only.

-What does a Warehouse Management System (WMS) do?
+What does a warehouse management system (WMS) do?

 A standalone WMS helps warehouse managers to track the packing, picking, receiving, and shipping of items.